KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 Rename 1.3 to "Setting up a Development Environment"?
 Move to Chapter 2?
 Highly platform-dependent.
 Also API-dependent.
 Separate tabs for Windows GL, WIndows D3D12, Windows Vulkan etc.
-Where to get the SDK.
+Where/how to get the SDK: FetchContent, say what it does.
 What dependencies are required, and where to get them.
 Again, highly platform- and API-dependent.
+Refer to FetchContent where appropriate, not too much detail.
 Introduce CMake and briefly explain its use.
-For Android, discuss gradle files.
+For Android, discuss gradle files, their structure and links to CMake.

 ## Chapter 2
 There is substantial "Setup" that we expect to be needed before "Creating an XrInstance".
 Perhaps a whole subsection 2.1 on creating CMake projects and building on PC/Linux or building for Android?